Carnagion/dissertation/diss/diss.typ

 === Integrated De-icing

-Integrated de-icing differs from its decomposed counterpart by virtue of not previously calculating a de-icing queue, but instead calculating the de-icing times for aircraft while also calculating their landing or take-off times.
+Unlike its decomposed counterpart, integrated de-icing does not calculate a de-icing queue beforehand, but instead calculates the de-icing times for aircraft along with their landing or take-off times.

 If an aircraft $i$ is an arrival or a departure that is not required to de-ice, then its landing or take-off time $t_i$ can be calculated as given by @earliest-landing.
 However, if $i$ is a departure and is required to de-ice before taking off, then its earliest de-icing time must also be taken into consideration.